 Instead, we live in a culture where Goldman Sachs is smeared as “a great vampire squid wrapped around the face of humanity.”
 That’s for the sin of successful investing, channeling savings to their most productive uses, instead of wasting them on government boondoggles like Solyndra and bridges to nowhere.

-He conveniently skips over how the current crop of wealthy Wall Street bankers are only wealthy because we bailed them all out.
-Otherwise they’d be as broke as the rest of us are.
-To say nothing of Lady Gaga being far more worthy of adoration than Warren Buffett is, just on talent alone.
+He conveniently skips over how the current crop of wealthy Wall Street bankers are only wealthy because we bailed them all out, otherwise they’d be as broke as the rest of us are because no one bailed us out.
+Neither this observation nor his observation says anything of Lady Gaga being far more worthy of adoration than Warren Buffett is, just on talent alone.
 This really shouldn’t be a surprise since worship of wealth and the wealthy is pretty much the core of Objectivism.

-I offer this in response, this is more heroic and deserving of praise.
+I offer this in response.
+This is more heroic and deserving of praise than anything Lady Gaga or Warren Buffett have done:

 …to the inner circle surrounding and protecting Rand (in ironic humor they called themselves the “Collective”), their leader soon became more than just extremely influential.
 She was venerated as their leader.
 Her seemingly omniscient ideas were inerrant.
 The power of her personality made her so persuasive that no one dared to challenge her.
 And her philosophy of Objectivism, since it was derived through pure reason, revealed final Truth and dictated absolute morality.